unoplat/unoplat-code-confluence/README.md

 - For config inside llm_provider_config refer - [Dspy Model Provider Doc](https://dspy-docs.vercel.app/docs/category/remote-language-model-clients)

-- Use Chat models.
-We have not tested instruct models as of now.

 If you are looking for some credits sign up on Together AI and get 25$ to run code confluence on repository of your choice.
 You can even use Ollama